nitinkc/nitinkc.github.io/_posts/git/2023-11-07-git-rebase.md

 Squash the unwanted commits
 ![intelliJInteractiverebase.png](..%2F..%2Fassets%2Fimages%2FintelliJ%2FintelliJInteractiverebase.png)

-# Rebase
-An alternate to merge is Rebase.
-Rebase is used to integrate changes from one branch to another

 ## When to use Rebase?
 When your feature branch is local and changing history will not affect others.